eclipse/mosaic/README.md

 The project is a Maven based multi-module project and has its child modules organized in three main categories:
   * MOSAIC RTI: modules providing the runtime infrastructure API and implementation
   * MOSAIC Libraries: mathematics, spatial, routing, utilities, communication models, and data exchange
-  * MOSAIC Ambassadors: simulators and couplings which integrate first bunch of simulation models to Eclipse MOSAIC
+  * MOSAIC Ambassadors: simulators and couplings which integrate simulation models to Eclipse MOSAIC

+> View our website ([https://eclipse.org/mosaic](https://eclipse.org/mosaic)) for further documentation and tutorials.
 ## The Essential edition of Eclipse MOSAIC

 This repository contains the *Essential* edition of Eclipse MOSAIC, that is, the runtime infrastructure,